sine27/Flicks/README.md

 The following **additional** features are implemented:

+- ☑️ User can show the content view by tapping the button and hide it by tapping outside or tapping the button.
-- ☑️ Animation : enabled hide and show the detail with animation
+- ☑️ User can scroll the content view.
-- ☑️ scrollView : on detail view
-- ☑️ DropDown Menu : sort the movies by swiching filter keys
+- ☑️ User can sort the movies by swiching filter keys in the dropdown menu.
-- ☑️ scrollView : zooming image(large) enabled
-- ☑️ TapGesture
+- ☑️ User can zoom the original poster in the detail view.
-  - Tap outside to hide keyboard while searching
+- ☑️ User can hide keyboard by tapping outside.
-  - Tap outside to hide dropdown menu
+- ☑️ User can hide the dropdown menu by tapping outside.
+- ☑️ User can pull to load more data.
+- ☑️ User can view the review table by clicking the right navigation bar item.
+- ☑️ User can view the full content of a review by tapping the cell.

 ## Video Walkthrough